Mr Sium Yeap Tong

 Besides volunteering, I am also actively pursuing my interest in the visual arts including Chinese ink painting, portrait drawing and oil/acrylic painting.

-I feel that volunteering gives one the opportunity to bring joy, hope, cheers to the clients and in return we get a sense of achievement, satisfaction, calmness – more so when the clients show their appreciation for the time and effort we put in during the weekly sessions.
+I feel that volunteering gives one the opportunity to bring joy, hope, cheer to the clients and in return we get a sense of achievement, satisfaction, calmness – more so when the clients show their appreciation for the time and effort we put in during the weekly sessions.